-The relative cost, available Roman technology and availability of materials had direct consequences on many aspects of Roman society.
-Though we won’t elaborate the point we provide an example: the relatively high cost of forged steel meant that staircases would be made of stone and/or wood which in the case of public buildings such as Roman amphitheatres would limit the geometry that could be achieved – you simply wouldn’t be able to build a tight switchback staircase, with a variety of implications: in terms of the architectural limitations and in terms of crowd control; it’s better to reduce or remove corners to facilitate crowd movements in public spaces.
+The relative cost, available Roman technology and availability of building materials in ancient Rome had direct consequences on many aspects of Roman society.
+Though we won’t elaborate the point we provide an example: the relatively high cost of forged iron meant that staircases would be made of stone and/or wood which in the case of public buildings such as Roman amphitheatres would limit the geometry that could be achieved – you simply wouldn’t be able to build a tight switchback staircase, with a variety of implications: in terms of the architectural limitations and in terms of crowd control; it’s better to reduce or remove corners to facilitate crowd movements in public spaces.

-Stone was clearly an important material for construction and the Romans were skilled in quarrying it and in using the different types of stone in different types of application.
+Stone was clearly an important material for construction and the Romans were highly skilled in quarrying it and in using the different types of stone in different types of application.
 Marble would clearly be used to decorate surfaces, lime and sandstone would be used for pedestrian areas subjected to light wear whilst basaltic lava or granites would be employed for uses subjected to great stress.

 The difference in these materials is not only in their relative brittleness and strength but also in other factors such as how porous and heavy they are.
 An interesting example of the use of stone is Alabaster which can be cut in thin translucent sheets which are capable of allowing light through whilst displaying a marble-like pattern.
 Alabaster applied as window panes can be still seen in a couple of the more ancient basilicas of Rome.
 It is worth remembering that a particular stone would be chosen not only in function of its functional properties but also in function of its appearance and overall contribution to the finished work.
 Where possible local materials would be used and expensive imported materials would generally be restricted for use in decoration.

-As Roman dominions grew in size so too did their access to new local materials and in many cases these were used and depleted as happened with a variety of extremely precious marble varieties which are now “extinct” and only to be found as part of wall cladding or mosaics. |Back to the top |
+As Roman dominions grew in size so too did their access to new local materials.
+In many cases these were used and depleted as happened with a variety of extremely precious marble varieties which are now “extinct” and only to be found as part of wall cladding or mosaics.

-As with stone the Romans were extremely advanced in their knowledge and use of different types of wood.
-The architect Vitruvius who wrote about many construction techniques, goes into some detail about when and how to cut down trees and how old these should be, how long they should be left to dry and so on.
+As with stone, the Romans were extremely advanced in their knowledge and use of different types of wood.
+The architect Vitruvius who wrote about many construction techniques goes into some detail about when and how to cut down trees and how old these should be, how long they should be left to dry and so on.
 All subdivided by type of tree.

 This isn’t the time and place to go into the uses and benefits of wood versus concrete and stone.
-In any case the Romans understood these differences and benefits well and often used wood where it was most suited.
-Floors, ceilings, trusses and scaffolding for construction.
+In any case, the Romans understood these differences and benefits well and often used wood where it was most suited.
+Floors, ceilings, trusses, and scaffolding for construction.

-Another use of wood was in machinery of war and for construction purposes.
-It was in these cases that the deep knowledge of the material enabled this machinery to undertake the extreme conditions and loads to which it was subjected.
+Another use of wood was in the machinery of war and for construction purposes.
+It was in these cases that the deep knowledge of the material properties enabled this machinery to undertake the extreme conditions and loads to which it was subjected.

 Joinery: the Romans developed a full range of methods for interlocking wooden beams according to the type of wood, function of the join and application of the structure as a whole.
 These joins could be supplemented by a range of metal reinforcements.

-Terracotta and Ceramics
+Roman Building Materials: Brick, Terracotta and Ceramics

 The use of bricks has tended to be a later trend in civilisation than one might think primarily because of the evolved economy required in order to render the construction of suitable large furnaces viable.